 Grant Lovelock is a Chartered Accountant and a Graduate of the Australian Institute of Company Directors.
-He has more than 20 years of wine industry experience, and he joined Shaw + Smith as Business Manager in 2009.
+He has more than 20 years of wine industry experience, and he joined Shaw + Smith as Chief Financial Officer in 2009.

 Adam Wadewitz, one of Australia's brightest winemaking talents, joined Shaw + Smith as Senior Winemaker in 2013.
 He is a former Dux of the prestigious Len Evans Tutorial, and a regular wine show judge.